 Questions and Exam Preparation

-ALL E-mail inquiries should be directed to Taryn Meinhardt.
 If you are having difficulty with the material, have questions or other concerns, you may come to office hours or make an appointment.
-You are encouraged to ask questions and utilize the service of the assistants who are available to help you learn.
+You are encouraged to ask questions; I am available to help you learn!